-5 Things AMH Testing Can (and can’t) Tell You About Your Fertility
+5 Things AMH Testing Can Tell You About Your Fertility

-Anti-Müllerian Hormone (AMH) is a really important hormone for your fertility and overall health.
-Because of how closely it is linked to your eggs, AMH testing can help you understand your fertility and give you insights into your overall reproductive health.
+Anti-Müllerian Hormone (AMH) is a really important hormone for your fertility because of how closely it is linked to your eggs, AMH testing can help you understand your fertility and give you insights into your overall reproductive health.
+Here’s what testing can and can’t tell you.

 What is AMH and why is it so important?

-Anti-Müllerian Hormone (AMH) is a super important hormone for fertility and overall reproductive health.
+Anti-müllerian hormone (AMH) is a super important hormone for fertility.
 AMH is made by the small sacs, called follicles, in your ovaries.
 These follicles house your eggs.

 What can AMH testing tell me?